Why You Should Stop Putting Too Much Text in Your PowerPoint (And What to Do Instead)

 Why do we overload our slides anyway?

-Honestly?
-Most of us do it because we’re scared.
 Scared we’ll forget what to say without it written out, scared the audience won’t take us seriously if it looks “too simple”, and scared we’ll miss something important.

-We treat the slide like our safety net, our teleprompter.
+We treat the slide like our safety net or our personal teleprompter.
 But the problem is, when you turn your slide into a transcript, you lose the audience.
-They’re busy reading ahead while you’re talking, or zoning out because they’ve already seen the punchline.

-Your slides shouldn’t be your script.
-They should be your visual support system.
+Your slides shouldn’t be your script, they should be your visual support system.

-The better way: how to design slides people will actually watch
+How to design slides people will actually watch

 Here’s how to do it: